jaromilfrossard/permuco4brain/README.md

 # Installation

-Install `permuco4brain` using:
+Make sure to install `permuco4brain` with its full documentation:

 `devtools::install_github("jaromilfrossard/permuco4brain", build_vignettes = TRUE)`

+# Documentation

+The following vignette presents how to use `permuco4brain` in combinaison with `eeguana` :

+`vignette("permuco4brain-with-eeguana", package="permuco4brain")`

-In the vignette, you will find information how to extract the 3D array, the design dataframe and the graph from an `eeg_lst` object of the `eeguana` package.
+You will find information how to extract the 3D array, the design dataframe and the graph from an `eeg_lst` object of the `eeguana` package.
 Check the `eeguana` package for preprocessing EEG data within `R` (https://github.com/bnicenboim/eeguana).

+The next vignette presents how to use `permuco4brain` with signal stored in edf files:

+`vignette("download-example-cheval", package="permuco4brain")`